 1. Get clarity on the type of people you want to meet

-The whole purpose of networking is to connect with other people so you need to know who is it you are trying to connect with.
+The whole purpose of networking is to connect with the right people, so you need to go in knowing the kind of person you want to connect with.

 - Are you interested in reconnecting with a former supplier?

-Each of these groups may be at a wide variety of different events so consider who you are looking to meet and target your events appropriately.
+Each of these types of people may be at a wide variety of events--so consider who you are looking to meet and target your events appropriately.

-2. Decide which organizations you want to be involved with and what you are trying to get out of that involvement
+2. Decide which organizations you want to be involved with and what you get out of that relationship

-- Is it an organization you are passionate about and want to contribute to?
+- Is it an organization you are passionate about and want to help succeed?